Fl1s/turron/README.md

 <!-- Improved compatibility of back to top link -->
 <a id="readme-top"></a>
 <!--
-*** Thanks for checking out Turron, Turron, TURRON!
+*** Thanks for checking out turron, Turron, TURRON!
 If you have any suggestions
 *** that would make this service much(or for a bit) better, please fork the repo and create a pull request
 *** or simply open an issue with the tag *enhancement*.
 *** Don't forget to give the project a star!